adaltas/node-nikita/packages/engine/src/actions/fs/chown.coffee.md

       # config.gid = null if config.gid is false
       config.uid = parseInt config.uid if (typeof config.uid is 'string') and /\d+/.test config.uid
       config.gid = parseInt config.gid if (typeof config.gid is 'string') and /\d+/.test config.gid
-      throw Error "Missing one of uid or gid option" unless config.uid? or config.gid?

 ## Schema